 Melvill is very much a multi-talented House, competing with considerable enthusiasm and dedication in competitions such as junior rounders, tennis and athletics.
 The House is also home to many talented musicians who sing in the choir, play in the orchestra and perform in the yearly cabaret.

 Girls from the Removes (Year 9) up to the Upper Sixth have had starring roles in a wide variety of drama performances, and have also contributed some excellent pieces of work to Haileybury's art competition.

 Whatever the challenge, Melvill girls put in their best effort and celebrate each other’s achievements with pride.

 Situated next to its sister House, Colvin, Melvill occupies a secluded and peaceful corner of Haileybury in bright, airy and contemporary buildings designed with modern living in mind.

 There are a number of shared spaces in the House, including a large Common Room, a TV Room, and two large kitchens.
 There is a Computer Room equipped with a laser printer, and fast wireless broadband is available throughout the House.

 Removes and Middles (Year 10) live in a segmented dorm, Fifth Form (Year 11) pupils share double rooms, and the Sixth Formers are mostly in single rooms.
 The girls have a particular fondness for their House Matron who, along with her team, keeps the building sparkling clean, well-organised and a comfortable place to live and work.

-Olivia is supported in her work by an experienced team of Tutors at Melvill, in addition to a House Matron, Denise, who helps with the day to day domestic management of the House.
+Emma is supported in her work by an experienced team of Tutors at Melvill, in addition to a House Matron, Denise, who helps with the day to day domestic management of the House.
 The House also has its own representative from the Haileybury Parents' Association.
 To find out more about the team of Tutors at Melvill, life in House, and the HPA representative, please click on the links below: